What is Holochain?¶

 - Public data lives in the application’s DHT, a semi-structured graph database, rather than a global ledger.

-- Holochain has built-in tools to anticipate and support hard fork migrations.
+- Holochain has built-in tools to anticipate and support hard forks.

-- Data storage and validation responsibility are distributed among nodes via a selection algorithm that creates overlapping ‘neighborhoods’.
-This reduces storage and compute requirements, making Holochain comparable in performance to sharded blockchains or DAG chains.
+- Responsibility for data storage and validation is distributed among nodes via a selection algorithm that creates overlapping ‘neighborhoods’.
+This reduces storage and compute requirements for individual nodes, making Holochain much lighter than blockchain.

 - Keys are unique to a node and can’t be used on another node.
-Key management is supported by a built-in distributed PKI dApp.
+Managing keys, including linking device keys to one identity, is supported by a built-in distributed PKI application.

-- Holochain doesn’t natively support anonymity, but is instead optimized for identity continuity.
+- Holochain doesn’t natively support anonymity, but is instead optimized for accountability and long-lasting identities.

 Similarly to serverless offerings, you can use Holochain to deploy an application without provisioning or maintaining server infrastructure.
-Back-end code consists of stateless functions that can call other functions and receive data from external services.
+Back-end code consists of stateless functions that can read from and write to a database, and call other functions and receive data from connected applications.

 - Holochain does not create a serverless abstraction on top of cloud servers—there are no servers at all.
 Instead, each user hosts both back-end and front-end code on their own device.

-- Public data is stored in a graph database engine provided by the Holochain runtime.
+- Public data is stored in a graph database provided by the Holochain runtime.

-- Functions are executed only when an individual user says so, and only its local state is affected.
-This state may then be optionally published to the public graph database so it can be accessed by others.
+- When a function changes state, only local state is affected.
+This state change may then be optionally published to the public graph database so it can be accessed by others.

-- Back-end code is typically deployed to interested users as a package of functions.
-However, a function can call another function in another package if both packages are installed on one user’s device.
+- Back-end code is typically deployed to interested users as a package of functions, called a DNA, rather than individual functions.
+However, a function can call a function in another package if both packages are installed on the same user’s device.

-Holochain is part of a new breed of P2P DWeb technologies.
-It builds an offline-friendly, ‘agent-centric’, peer-to-peer network on top of cryptographic primitives, similarly to Dat, Git, IPFS, and Secure Scuttlebutt.
-As a full application development stack with built-in assumptions about user identity, data propagation, and data retrieval, it’s most similar to Secure Scuttlebutt.
+Holochain is one of an ‘agent-centric’ category of P2P DWeb technologies.
+It builds an offline-friendly peer-to-peer network on top of cryptographic primitives, similarly to Hypercore, Git, IPFS, GUNdb, and Secure Scuttlebutt.

-- Holochain is meant for application development, whereas BitTorrent, Dat, Git, and IPFS are simply data persistence and propagation layers on which applications can be built.
+- Holochain, like Secure Scuttlebutt, is meant for application development, whereas BitTorrent, Dat, Git, and IPFS are simply data persistence and propagation layers on which applications can be built.

-- Holochain is optimized for persistent identity, whereas BitTorrent and IPFS allow for some anonymity.
+- Holochain, like Secure Scuttlebutt and Hypercore, is optimized for long-lasting identity, whereas BitTorrent and IPFS allow for more anonymity via ‘throwaway’ keys.

 As our ecosystem matures:

-- We will release new core features and improve our SDK for more efficient development.
+- We’ll release new core features and improve our SDK to support application developers.

 - We’ll build drop-in libraries for user and role management, authorization, fast querying, efficient data management, and more.

-- We will create applications for private data backup, user profile management, and package distribution.
+- We’ll create applications for private data backup, user profile management, source code management, and application package distribution.

-- We’ll launch an app store that allow users with the Holochain runtime to install, run, and update apps with just a few clicks.
+- We’ll launch an app store that allows users with the Holochain runtime to install, run, and update apps with just a few clicks.

-- We will launch a distributed application hosting marketplace called Holo Host to connect traditional web users with Holochain applications.
+- We are building a distributed application hosting marketplace called Holo hosting to connect traditional web users with Holochain applications.